You might be thinking, “Instagram for real estate? Really?”

 This idea is more than academic.
 In fact, the average time Instagram users spend on that website or app each day is about 53 minutes.
 With today’s busy lifestyles, this is quite a bit.
 And it’s about the amount of time spent on one episode of a TV show.
 Advertising, both in terms of paid social and influencer content, is highly effective.

 Need more convincing?
-The average time spent on Instagram is only a little smaller than your daily Facebook scroll.
+The average time spent on Instagram is about the same as your daily Facebook scroll.
 This is true, even though the types of content on Instagram and Facebook are a bit different, and many people have significant overlap between the people followed on each.
 Finally, while other networks like Facebook, LinkedIn, Nextdoor and even Yelp are important, Instagram simply gives you the most visibility in its algorithm today.

 Instagram helps you reach a demographic that’s buying real estate.